spidywizard/p4-firewall/README.md

 ![topology](./firewall-topo.png)

-Switch s1 will be configured with a P4 program that implements a simple stateful firewall (`firewall.p4`), the rest of the switches will run the basic IPv4 router program (`basic.p4`).
+Switch s1 will be configured with a P4 program that implements a simple firewall (`firewall.p4`), the rest of the switches will run the basic IPv4 router program (`basic.p4`).

 The firewall on s1 has the following functionality: